solyarisoftware/dialogs/README.md

 # (( dialogs ))
-Conversational workflows for chatbot services.
+A dialog system framework for instant messaging services.

-I propose here a dialog system framework to support real business application services, running as chatbots on instant messengers.
-Conversational workflow means to model a conversation as a compositions of finite-state machine dialogs.
+Conversations as a compositions of finite-state machine, to delivery business application on tect/speech-based chat bots.

 ## Introduction / Motivation

-I'm not a NLP (natural language processing) expert, I confess in advance, but I'm obsessioned to find a smart software implementation for this specific goal:
+I'm not a NLP (natural language processing) expert, I confess in advance, but I'm obsessioned to find a pratical software implementation for this specific goal:

-> To find a simple solution to allow people use instant messengers to converse with a chat bots to get some application/business services, by example in e-commerce/e-payment realms.
+> **To find a simple solution to allow people use instant messengers to converse with a chat bots to get some application/business services, by example in e-commerce/e-payment realms.**

 As a proof of concept, I consider here an hypothetical online-shopping chat bot service (someone call this: *conversational commerce*) as a real application example of what I mean with term *service*.